Compare water leak detection systems

 There are a variety of water leak detection systems available on the market today.
 In general, leak detection systems can be classified as either passive or active.
 The majority of leak detectors on the market are passive.

-Active leak detection systems on the other hand, not only detect the presence of water, but they are typically hooked up to a value on the building's main water supply line, and can intervene in the event of a leak and shut off the water supply thereby preventing further water from flowing and causing property damage.
-An effective active leak detector will turn off the water supply within a few seconds of a leak being detected.
-Accordingly, active leak detection systems offer vastly superior protection as compared to passive systems.
+Active leak detection systems, on the other hand, not only detect the presence of water, they are also typically hooked up to a valve on the building's main water supply line and can intervene in the event of a leak.
+They go about this by shutting off the water supply thereby preventing further water from flowing and causing property damage.
+An effective active leak detector will turn off the water supply within a few seconds of a leak being detected; accordingly, active leak detection systems offer vastly superior protection as compared to passive systems.

-Some units (eg. FloLogic® System) seek to monitor water flow patterns, to recognize if water is allowed to flow for an unduly long period of time.
+Some units (eg. FloLogic® System) monitor water flow patterns to recognize if water is allowed to flow for an unnaturally long period of time.
 In theory, a leak anywhere in the plumbing system would eventually be detected this way.
-In effect, the whole house, every inch of the plumbing system, could be monitored from a single point in the home at the main incoming water line.
+The whole house, every inch of the plumbing system, could be monitored from a single point in the home at the main incoming water line.
 However, these systems can have serious shortcomings.
 Most notably, the leak may be allowed to flow for a considerable period of time before it is actually recognized as a leak and not normal water usage.
 These systems usually have a home/away button to select when you are away from the home to help minimize this problem.
-For example, when the "home" option is selected, the system will trigger only if the water has been flowing for more than 30 continous minutes, or if in the "away" mode, if it is detected to have been flowing for a period of 30 seconds or a minute.
+For example, when the "home" option is selected, the system will trigger only if the water has been flowing for more than 30 continuous minutes, or, in the "away" mode, if it is detected to have been flowing for a period of 30 seconds/a minute.
 But what happens if you want to run some laundry or a load of dishes while you are out?
-You would have to leave the system in "home" mode, negating much of your leak detection.
-Further, the inconvenience associated with always setting and re-setting the home/away feature is a nuisance.
+You would have to leave the system in "home" mode, negating much of your potential leak protection.
+Furthermore, the inconvenience associated with always setting and re-setting the home/away feature is a nuisance.

 We began our search for an effective leak detector after hearing countless stories from homeowners recounting the devastating effects of hot water heater tank leaks in their homes.
-In 2004, after one of our shareholders experienced tens of thousands of dollars in damage due to a cracked toilet tank when he was out of his home at work, we knew we had to find a cost effective solution to help our customers protect their homes and business.
-Please read on to learn more about the FloodStopper system.
-We are confident that you will agree that it simply the best home leak detection technology and value available on the market today.
+In 2004, after one of our shareholders experienced tens of thousands of dollars in damage due to a cracked toilet tank when he was at work, we knew we had to find a cost-effective solution to help our customers protect their homes and businesses.
+Please read on to learn more about the H2O SOS system.
+We are confident you will agree that it is simply the best home leak detection technology and value available on the market today.